-As passed by the Senate, this bill would have a de minimis fiscal impact on State revenue.
-The bill would shift some permitting functions from AAFM to ANR and deposit some future fee revenue to the Environmental Permit Special Fund rather than the Agricultural Water Quality Special Fund.
-However, the bill would not increase total fee revenue.
+This act has a de minimis fiscal impact on State revenue.
+It shifts some permitting functions from AAFM to ANR and deposits some future fee revenue to the Environmental Permit Special Fund rather than the Agricultural Water Quality Special Fund.
+However, the act will not increase total fee revenue.

-Based on communications between the Joint Fiscal Office (JFO), AAFM, and ANR, this bill is not expected to significantly alter State expenditures, fees paid by regulated entities, or the number of farms subject to permitting requirements.
+Based on communications between the Joint Fiscal Office (JFO), AAFM, and ANR, this act is not expected to significantly alter State expenditures, fees paid by regulated entities, or the number of farms subject to permitting requirements.